guitar gift guide Line 6 HX Stomp Review

 Keep in mind, you can use the HX Stomp as a stand alone effects unit into your existing amp without all of the amp and cab sims.
 It’s super versatile for just about any application you can think of.

 I immediately dialed up a great utility rock sound using the “Placater” model, based on a Friedman 100 watt amp.
-I added nice hall reverb and a vintage analog delay.
+Then I added nice hall reverb and a vintage analog delay.
 I chose a 4-12 Marshall style cabinet with a Shure SM57 on a Celestion speaker.
 Instant rock guitar bliss.

 I haven’t even scratched the surface on the amount of tweaking you can do with with each individual amp, effect, cab and mic placement.
 It’s insane!